Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 flow.config.gpu_device_num(2)
 ```

-* Use  `tp.Numpy.Placeholder` to define the placeholder in consistent strategy.
+* Use  `tp.Numpy.Placeholder` to define the placeholder in consistent view.
 Because the blob of `Numpy.Placeholder` represent the op and placeholder in logic.
 Thus. the BATCH_SIZE is the sum of samples, without artificial split or combination
 ```python
 @flow.global_function(type="train")
 def train_job(